rezaduty/linuxiseasy.github.io/_posts/2017-03-10-what-is-linux.md

 ⇒ openSUSE.

 Each distribution has a different take on the desktop.
 Some opt for <b>very modern user interfaces</b> (such as Ubuntu’s Unity, above, and Deepin’s Deepin Desktop), whereas others stick with a more traditional desktop environment (openSUSE uses KDE).
-For an easy guide to Linux desktops check out <a href="https://www.linux.com/learn/tutorials/783109-how-to-choose-the-best-linux-desktop-for-you">How to Find the Best Linux Desktop for You</a>.
+For an easy guide to Linux desktops check out <a target="_blank" href="https://www.linux.com/learn/tutorials/783109-how-to-choose-the-best-linux-desktop-for-you">How to Find the Best Linux Desktop for You</a>.

 You can check out the top 100 distributions on the Distrowatch site.